 Perhaps that might explain their reaction to the Samaritans, who didn't seem to catch or to share the seriousness of Jesus' purpose - or maybe they did get it but didn't want to get dragged into it.
 All we know is that the Samaritans "did not receive Jesus" because his face was set to go to Jerusalem.
 To the disciples, this was unthinkable.
-Here they were, offering the Samaritans the opportunity to host the Son of Man, their teacher so obviously connected with and filled with the power of God.
+Here they were offering the Samaritans the opportunity to host the Son of Man, their teacher so obviously connected with and filled with the power of God.
 How could these Samaritans not understand?
 How could they be so foolish as not to leap at the opportunity to accept the Son of Man into their midst, to welcome him into their homes and hearts?

 In some ways we can understand the disciples' confusion.
-Their mission has moved to a new level, but already it's going wrong.
-Instead of cheering, adoring crowds they encountered rejection, cold shoulders, averted eyes and "sorry, no rooms here".
+Their mission has moved to a new level, but already it's going off the rails.
+Instead of the cheering, adoring crowds they anticipated, they encountered instead rejection, cold shoulders, averted eyes and "sorry, no rooms here".
 The disciples were crushed.
 Responding in anger they demanded of Jesus, "Do you want us to nuke them?"
-Discouraged, James and John asked Jesus.
-"Do you want us to call down fire and brimstone upon their heads?" - their anger revealing their underlying fears.
+Discouraged, James and John asked Jesus in more biblical terms, "Do you want us to call down fire and brimstone upon their heads?" - their anger revealing their underlying fears.

 I think we can understand the disciples' reaction but I think we can also understand why Jesus rebuked them.
-Jesus had great compassion for those who had trouble accepting who he was and what his mission was, and we can easily imagine him telling the disciples to "chill", to hold back, and not to get all cranked over the Samaritans.
+Jesus had great compassion for those who had trouble accepting who he was and what his mission was, and we can easily imagine him telling the disciples to "chill", to hold back, and not to get all cranked over the Samaritans not rushing to embrace him.

-But the issues with the Samaritans are not the main focus of this incident in Luke's gospel.
+However, the issues with the Samaritans are not the main focus of this incident in Luke's gospel.
 The encounters with the next three individuals provide a powerful counter-example, showing that while Jesus had patience with those who could declare they had trouble following him, he had much less patience with those who claimed they would follow him but wound up instead sitting on their "but's" - not the "double-'T' kind of butt, but instead the kind of "but" that accompanies the opening phrase, "I would, but ..."!